turingschool-examples/legacy_adopt_dont_shop/README.md

 * Use MVC to organize code effectively, limiting the amount of logic included in views and controllers
 * Use partials in views
 * Use `within` and `before :each` blocks in tests
+### TIM COMMENT - Edge case example for them and an added requirement for an edge case test?
 * Utilize a Project Management Tool
+### TIM COMMENT Do we care about a Project Management Tool on a solo project?
 * Deploy an application to Heroku